 CoS can be customized by changing the output scheduling used for the hardware classes of service in the Switch.
 As with any changes to CoS implementation, careful consideration should be given to how network traffic in lower priority classes of service is affected.
 Changes in scheduling may result in unacceptable levels of packet loss or significant transmission delay.
 If you choose to customize this setting, it is important to monitor network performance, especially during peak demand, as bottlenecks can quickly develop if the CoS settings are not suitable.
-In the CoS folder, click CoS Output Scheduling, to view the screen shown below.
+To view this window click CoS > CoS Output Scheduling